 Europe.
 Most markets across Europe reflect strong demand for PV solar energy due to its ability to compete economically with more traditional forms of energy generation and, more recently, as a means to establish greater energy independence.
-During 2022, European Union ("EU") member states added a combined 41 $GW{DC}$ of solar capacity, representing the largest annual solar deployment in the region in the last 10 years.
-Such expansion, which was primarily driven by solar capacity additions in Germany, Spain, Poland, the Netherlands, and France, brings the region's installed generation capacity to approximately 209 $GW{DC}$ .
+During 2023, European Union ("EU") member states added a combined 56 GW of solar capacity, representing the largest annual solar deployment in the region.
+Such expansion, which was primarily driven by solar capacity additions in Germany, Spain, Italy, Poland, the Netherlands, and France, brings the region's installed generation capacity to approximately 263 GW.
 We continue to pursue module sales activities in many of the countries mentioned above.